live-clones/lintian/doc/lintian.rst

 ::

-   $ lintian -i libc5_5.4.38-1.deb
+   $ lintian --info --tags appstream-metadata-in-legacy-location etm_3.2.30-1.1_all.deb
-   W: libc5: old-fsf-address-in-copyright-file
    N:
-   N:   The /usr/share/doc/<pkg>/copyright file refers to the old postal
-   N:   address of the Free Software Foundation (FSF).
-The new address is:
+   W: etm: appstream-metadata-in-legacy-location [usr/share/appdata/etm.appdata.xml]
    N:
-   N:     Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston,
-   N:     MA 02110-1301, USA.
+   N:   AppStream metadata file was found in /usr/share/appdata/.
+The AppStream XML files should be placed in /usr/share/metainfo/.
    N:
+   N:   Please refer to https://wiki.debian.org/AppStream/Guidelines for details.
+   N:
    N:   Visibility: warning
+   N:   Show-Always: no
+   N:   Check: appstream-metadata
    N:
-   [...]
    $

 In some cases, the messages contain some additional text with a leading